MattSortsThings/europhonium/dev_notes/system_requirements_v1_0.md

 #### S1.0a1 - Problem Details

-Any request that results in an `Error` is mapped to a `ProblemDetails` object and returned as an HTTP result with the appropriate status code.
+Any request that results in an `Error` should be mapped to a `ProblemDetails` object and returned as an HTTP result with the appropriate status code.

 #### S1.0a2 - Global Exception Handling

-If the system throws an uncaught exception while handling an HTTP request, it returns an HTTP response with the `"InternalServerError"` status code and a serialized `ProblemDetails` object stating the name of the exception type but exposing no execution details.
+If the system throws an uncaught exception while handling an HTTP request, it should return an HTTP response with the `"InternalServerError"` status code and a serialized `ProblemDetails` object stating the name of the exception type but exposing no execution details.

 #### S1.0a3 - Versioning

-Each API is versioned as a whole, using major/minor semantic versioning as a URL segment, for example:
+Each API should versioned as a whole, using major/minor semantic versioning as a URL segment, for example:

 ```http
 GET {{host}}adminapi/v1.0countries